Museum of the Western Han Dynasty Mausoleum of the Nanyue King

 |Jade burial suit|

-Highlighting the mausoleum is a silk-jade garment made up of 2,291 pieces of jade.
+Highlighting the Museum of the Western Han Dynasty Mausoleum of the Nanyue King is a silk-jade garment made up of 2,291 pieces of jade.
 Though jade garments with pieces connected by gold, silver, or copper are not uncommon, this garment with jade pieces connected by silk is the only one of its kind in the world.
 Nor are historical records available to verify other jade garments connected by silk thread.
 In addition, the style of buttons down the front is unique among unearthed jade garments.
 This silk-sewn-jade garment shows the early development of jade garments as well as development of the Nanyue culture.

 In addition, three sets of bronze serial bells, thirty-six bronze vessels, thirty-six bronze mirrors, and three gold seals give visitors a glimpse of the ancient Nanyue Culture.
 The oldest and largest folding screen used in China is also here, as are two of the world's oldest bronze patterns for textile stamping.